alex-dudkin/HARUS/README.md

-1. Unpack the Samsung dataset into working directory, preserving the dataset's archive directory structure.
+1. Unpack the Samsung dataset archive into working directory, preserving the archive directory structure.
         The dataset should be contained in 'UCI HAR Dataset' directory.
         The run_analysis.R script contains a few variables that specify the default location of the dataset.